suryadheeshjith/Samudra/README.md

 There are 5 seeds saved for each model.

 ## Paper Plots
-The notebooks in the `notebooks` folder reproduce the plots from the paper.
+The notebooks in the `notebooks` folder reproduce most of the plots from the paper.

 Further methodological details and model architecture specifications can be found in the [paper](https://arxiv.org/abs/2412.03795).